seanwash/dnccast-show-notes/171-integrating-rust-and-elixir-with-dave-lucia.md

 ## Dave Lucia

 Dave has been writing Elixir since the Fall of 2016 where he was an early developer at theoutline.com.
 At The Outline, Dave helped build a news website and CMS in Elixir and Phoenix.
 Part of that journey was working with Dockyard and Chris McCord.
 Using Elixir, The Outline was able to support a few million users a month with just two Heroku dynos, with the second needed only for backup.

-Dave was at The Outline for two and a half years, and is not Platform Architect at simplebet.io.
-There, Dave is combing Elixir adn Rust to build realtime betting products.
+Dave was at The Outline for two and a half years, and is now Platform Architect at simplebet.io.
+There, Dave is combing Elixir and Rust to build realtime betting products.

 ## Things Mentioned